agapeism/agapeism/README.md

-- i dont think you should harrass people over fiction
+- to be 100% clear, i dont think you should harrass people over things that arent real

 dont talk to me about any form of discourse im not miserable